PronovixOutlearn/outlearn-acquia-basics/modules/intro.md

 # Building modules with Drupal 8

-Let's see what skills you'll need to get started with this learning path!
+Let's see what you'll need to get started with this learning path!

 If you're just getting started with PHP and object-oriented programming (OOP), Code Academy has a starter class at [http://www.codecademy.com/en/tracks/php](http://www.codecademy.com/en/tracks/php).